idhant96/Trace-Compiler/README.md

 The boolean expression can simply evaluate to be a ‘true’ or ‘false’ value.

-**‘not’ boolean operator:** This operator is used to negate the value of a boolean expression.
+‘not’ boolean operator: This operator is used to negate the value of a boolean expression.

 Syntax : ‘not’ keyword followed by a boolean expression.

-**‘and’ boolean operator:** This operator is used to check whether both value of the two boolean expression evaluates to ‘true’
+‘and’ boolean operator: This operator is used to check whether both value of the two boolean expression evaluates to ‘true’

 Syntax : boolean expression1 followed by ‘and’ keyword followed by a boolean expression2.

-**‘Or’ boolean operator:** This operator is used to check whether either value of the two boolean expression evaluates to ‘true’
+'Or’ boolean operator: This operator is used to check whether either value of the two boolean expression evaluates to ‘true’

 Syntax : boolean expression1 followed by ‘or’ keyword followed by a